cusp-london/cusp-london.github.io/Upcoming_Events.md

 - How the urban waste management contribute to cities' sustainability goals towards 2030 and 2050?

+**Selected testimonials:**
+>> *"Participating in CUSP’s Data Dive was an intense yet incredibly rewarding experience.
+I had the opportunity to work on real-world sustainability data analysis, and the collaborative environment challenged me to think critically and solve problems under pressure.
+Even if I hadn’t received an award, I would still consider this a highly valuable experience.
+As a first-year student, this event gave me firsthand insight into how a data dive operates.
+The challenge not only strengthened my technical skills in Python but also deepened my understanding of how data science can contribute to sustainability solutions.
+I’d highly recommend this experience to anyone looking to develop practical data skills while working on impactful projects!" -- JM from King's College London*

 **Please [contact us to join](CUSP-London@kcl.ac.uk)**

 ## More Information